 Accounting for income taxes.
 In preparing our consolidated financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 We are tax residents in numerous taxing jurisdictions around the world and have identified our major tax jurisdictions as Taiwan, Hong Kong, Macau and China with statutory tax rates of 20%, 16.5%, 12% and 25%, respectively, and estimate our actual current tax exposure together with assessed temporary differences resulting from differing treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included within our consolidated balance sheet.
 We must then assess the likelihood that our deferred tax assets will be recovered from future taxable income within the relevant jurisdiction and, to the extent we believe that recovery is not likely, we must establish a valuation allowance.
-The total amount of valuation allowance as of December 31, 2020, 2021 and 2022 was US\$20.8 million, US\$20.2 million, respectively.
+The total amount of valuation allowance as of December 31, 2021, 2022 and 2023 was US\$21.8 million, US\$20.2 million and US\$23.1 million, respectively.
 We provide for a valuation allowance to the extent we believe that it is more likely than not that the deferred tax assets will not be recovered from future taxable income.
 Realization of future tax benefits related to the deferred tax assets is dependent on many factors, including our ability to generate taxable income within the period during which the temporary differences reverse, the outlook for the economic environment in which we operate, and the overall future industry outlook.
 Should we determine that we would not be able to realize all or part of our net deferred tax asset in the future, an additional allowance for the deferred tax asset would be charged to income in the period the determination was made.

 We utilize a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon ultimate settlement.
-The total amount of unrecognized tax benefits as of December 31, 2020, 2021 and 2022 was US\$19.0 million, US\$26.3 million and US\$37.1 million, respectively.
-As of December 31, 2021 and 2022, US\$6.4 million and US\$6.8 million, respectively, of interest and penalties were accrued.
-Fiscal years 2017 through 2022 remain subject to examination by the US Internal Revenue Service and other foreign tax jurisdictions.
+The total amount of unrecognized tax benefits as of December 31, 2021, 2022 and 2023 was US\$26.3 million, US\$37.1 million and US\$43.8 million, respectively.
+As of December 31, 2022 and 2023, US\$6.8 million and US\$7.9 million, respectively, of interest and penalties were accrued.
+Fiscal years 2018 through 2023 remain subject to examination by the U.S. Internal Revenue Service and other foreign tax jurisdictions.
 The ultimate outcome of tax matters may differ from our estimates and assumptions.
 Unfavorable settlement of any particular issue would require the use of cash and could result in increased income tax expense.
 Favorable resolution could result in reduced income tax expense.
-Within the next

-12 months, we do not expect that our unrecognized tax benefits would change significantly.
-See Note 13 to the consolidated financial statements for further information regarding changes in unrecognized tax benefits during 2022.
+Within the next 12 months, we do not expect that our unrecognized tax benefits would change significantly.
+See Note 12 to our consolidated financial statements for further information regarding changes in unrecognized tax benefits during 2023.